HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/4 Licensing Overview.md

 4. Visit https://hamstudy.org/sessions/online to find available remote sessions.

 When registering for a remote exam, carefully read all instructions provided by the exam team.
 Pay attention to any specific software requirements or pre-exam procedures they may have.

+---

+That covers what to expect from the licensing process itself.
+With that context in place, the next chapter starts Part 1 — the science behind amateur radio, beginning with electrical principles.

 <div class="footer-text"></div>